Troflow/basicAreaVolume/README.md

 # basicAreaVolume

-Basic C# application I made in class to calcculate area volume based on length that is fixed in application.
+C# application that calculates area and volume based on length.

-Currently only one value works and input ie not supportd.
+Length is fixed in the application.

+User input is currently not supported.